opnfv/vineperf/docs/testing/user/userguide/integration.rst

 Integration tests
 =================

-VSPERF includes a set of integration tests defined in conf/integration.
+ViNePerf includes a set of integration tests defined in conf/integration.
 These tests can be run by specifying --integration as a parameter to vsperf.
 Current tests in conf/integration include switch functionality and Overlay tests.